Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/010_Regular_Expression_Matching.md

 The main difference between these two problems is the usage of '\*'.

 In wildcard, '\*' can match any sequence of characters, including empty sequence.
-That's why we call it "wild", because the wildcard '\*' can much way many more characters since it is not depended upon previous character.
+That's why we call it "wild", because the wildcard '\*' can match way many more characters since it is not depended upon previous character.

-However, in regular expression, '\*' has a direct relationship with previous character, it can negate previous character(match 0 previous character), or it can match one or multiple of the previous character.
+On the contrary, in regular expression, '\*' has a direct relationship with previous character, it can negate previous character(match 0 previous character), or it can match one or multiple of the previous character.